robmifsud/rnative-google-sso/README.md

 ```

 ## Writing code to implement solution
+Unless otherwise stated, write the following code in your [App.js](SSO/App.js) file

 Configure webClientId.
 This can be found in *google-services.json* under **"oauth_client"**.
 Copy the client_id for client_type : 3.
 ```
 export default function App() {